clayne/SSEModdingGuide/README.md

 6. Enter the name of your new folder, then click **OK**.
 7. Click the **folder you created**, then click **Select**.

-Your Steam directory is now placed in a new location.
+Your Steam directory has been moved to a new location.

 ### Installing the Game

 > NOTE: If you have already installed and played Skyrim, skip this section.

+To install SSE:

 1. Open Steam and go to your **Library**
 2. Download and install **Skyrim Special Edition**
-3. Run SSE
+3. Run SSE (This is needed to generate a configuration(ini) file for SSE).
 4. Exit the game once you reach the main menu.
-(This will generate a configuration(ini) file for SSE)

 ## Creating a Nexus Mods Account